fahrialfan/practiceAutomation/README.md

 Currently I only made for Katalon Studio, practice using (https://www.saucedemo.com/) as example

-As for Selenium and Cypress in progress currently on Bootcamp
+As for Selenium and Cypress is in progress currently as I learn on Bootcamp